 The view 360º panoramas of the city, 282 metres above sea level, with Marina Bay, the CBD and the snaking banks of the Singapore River in its immediate vicinity.
 Those glass walls are not for the vertigo-prone, but it does mean you can reserve seats by them to enjoy your sundowners.

-The drinks 1-Altitude shakes up its own brand of cocktails ($20) that come with quirky names like the vodka-based Pink Floyd and rum-mixed drink, Shut up and Drink.
-Also on the menu, bubblies pour from $30 a flute while a whiskey selection starts at $18 a glass.
+The drinks 1-Altitude shakes up its own brand of cocktails (from $18) that come with quirky names like the vodka-based Pink Floyd and gin-mixed drink, Berry Crush.
+Also on the menu, bubblies pour from $30 a flute while a whiskey selection starts at $16 a glass.

 The view Skyscraper stacks, the Marina Bay Sands and, if you're at the right spot, those futuristic trees at the Gardens by the Bay.
 Starchitect Toyo Ito's giant red flower – it channels air in to cool the building – lords over the roof deck, and CapitaGreen's rooftop garden is also accessible to punters.

-The drinks Happy hour promos (5-7pm) price Old World wines between $10 and $12 a glass, and Italian Bierra Menabrea lager at $10, while refreshing fruit-forward cocktails – like one with Pimms, peach liqueur, Sauvignon Blanc and seasonal fruit – go for $15 a glass.
+The drinks Happy hour promos (3-11pm) price Old World wines at $15 a glass, and Polish Polanin pilsner at $10, while refreshing fruit-forward cocktails – like one with Tanglin Gin, soursop puree, and lemon juice – go for $15 a glass.
 An extensive wine list of Old World labels (from $95) is also available.

 The view Panoramic vistas of the sun setting over the Lego-like assembly of skyscrapers the city, the Gardens by the Bay, the east of Singapore and the ships parked on our southern straits.
 The Sky Deck and Club Lounge at CÉ LA VI at the Sands is the clubby and hipper counterpart to Spago and Flight down the deck.

-The drinks Classic, aperitivo and tropical cocktails ($24), the latter filled with fresh fruits, and the occasional mix-in of regional ingredients like lime, shishito peppers, chilli and crysanthemum.
-Bottle service notably features large format (1750ml and up) vodka ($700-$2,600) to water a swinging party.
+The drinks Classic, aperitivo and tropical cocktails ($23).
+Bottle service notably features large format (1750ml and up) vodka and champagne to water a swinging party.

 The view The Marina Bay neighbourhood, skyscrapers looming over the hotel bar's low perch, an inviting lap pool (access is exclusive to guests of The Fullerton Bay Hotel, unfortunately) and the glittery bar, kitted out with glowing lanterns, itself.

-The drinks Themed promos every day of the week prices cocktails as cheap as $16 a glass (on Tuesdays) for vodka and gin long drinks.
+The drinks Happy hour running from 11am-6pm prices cocktails as cheap as $18 a glass.
 The bar also barrel-ages its own Negronis and Manhattans for those who like their drinks strong, and the team has created a list of fruity gin Slings inspired by the city's namesake cocktail.

 The view A worm's-eye vantage of the Financial District, and the Esplanade's prickly domes from the retail and dining end of the arts centre.

 The drinks Cocktails made with Japanese meticulousness.
-Head bartender Tomoyuki Kitazoe and his team's 13-strong portfolio of fresh fruit martinis ($20) and champagne martinis and mojitos ($28) is a draw for the ladies.
-Non-alcoholic versions of the martinis ($15) can also be shaken to order.
+Head bartender Tomoyuki Kitazoe and his team portfolio of martinis ($20) and fresh mojitos ($22) is a draw for the ladies.
+Non-alcoholic versions of the mojito ($16) can also be shaken to order.

 The view The architectural marvel that is The Pinnacle@Duxton, and the colourful roofs of the heritage buildings surrounding Potato Head Folk's top-floor, twinkly tiki bar.

-The drinks Rum-forward tropical cocktails, including the Zombie #36 ($25): it's made with a mix of rums, absinthe, pomegranate and grapefruit – and it's so potent you're not allowed to order more than three.
-Bottled cocktails ($100) for sharing with five pals are also on the menu.
+The drinks Rum-forward tropical cocktails, including the Zombie #36 ($20) that's made with a mix of rums, absinthe, pomegranate and grapefruit.

 The view Sweeping 360º cityscapes of the Boat Quay end of the Singapore River, top half of the Singapore Flyer, and, at night, radiance of The Fullerton Hotel, Parliament House and Asian Civilisations Museum.

-The drinks Mixed sparkling drinks ($16-$22) with touches of Italian flavours, zingy vodka cocktails with fruit ($18-$20) and a respectable list of vermouth and bitters ($10) like Campari, Cynar, Martini Rosso and Aperol.
-During happy hour – until 8pm on weekdays – bubblies pour for $20 a flute and housepours go from $8 to $13.
+The drinks Rum-shaken cocktails ($18-$22), zingy vodka cocktails with fruit ($18-$19) and a respectable list of vermouth and bitters ($12) like Campari, Cynar and Aperol.
+During happy hour – until 8pm on weekdays – bubblies pour for $16 a flute and housepours go from $12 to $16.